itsnakhwanm/itsnakhwanm/README.md

 Hi!
 My name is Septian Nakhwan Maulana (you don't need to call me the first name).
 You can call me Nakhwan.
 Nice to meet you.

 My motto is "I just would like to convey everything I have".
-My goal is to share something to you, even evrything.
+My goal is to share something to you, even everything I have.
 I love music and technology.

 ## Social Media
 You can follow my account or subscribe to my channel: